angelmdezhdez/methods-for-mobility-flows-in-bikesharing-systems/README.md

 - `src/`: Contains the folders with the code for methods implemented in the thesis.
   - `spk_flows_clustering/`: Code for clustering mobility flows using the Shortest Path Kernel (SPK) method for flows.
   - `dictionary_learning/`: Code for learning the dictionary and the weights of the flows using dictionary learning.
+  - `learned_weights_clustering/`: Code for clustering the learned weights of the flows.